RivrSystems/papertrail-lumberjack-ios/README.md

     [DDLog addLogger:paperTrailLogger];
     DDLogVerbose(@"Hi PaperTrailApp.com");

 Your log messages are automatically formatted to meet the syslog specs, which, typically haves a machine name and program name pre-fixed to the log, along with a timestamp.
-In order to maintain user privacy, PaperTrailLumberjack uses a unique UUID per device (the UUID is random and reset each time the application is deleted and installed again).
+In order to maintain user privacy, by default PaperTrailLumberjack uses a unique UUID per device (the UUID is random and reset each time the application is deleted and installed again).
 The program name is the bundle name stripped of whitespaces.

 Sample log output: